 Introduction

 Universities have a strategic role in building disaster preparedness capacity, especially in the context of climate change and the increasing intensity of natural disasters in Indonesia.
 As a higher education institution, Jenderal Achmad Yani University (UNJANI) is responsible for ensuring a safe environment for its academic community.
 UNJANI is a private university located in Cimahi City, West Java, and West Java is one of the provinces with a high disaster risk index in Indonesia.
 Based on data from the West Java KRB Document, the population density in West Java Province in 2021 was 1,354.00 people/km2.
 Population density in 27 regencies/cities is quite diverse, with the highest population density in Cimahi City at 15,643.00 people/km2 .
-Potential disaster threats include earthquakes, floods and landslides, extreme weather, and potential infrastructure failure (Deputy for Systems and Strategy of the National Disaster Management Agency, 2022) .
+Potential disaster threats include earthquakes, floods and landslides, extreme weather, and potential infrastructure failure.
 Geographically, UNJANI is located in an area with a high level of disaster vulnerability, so the existence of a disaster mitigation system on campus is a strategic necessity to protect the academic community and ensure the continuity of educational activities.
 UNJANI, as a higher education institution with complex academic and non-academic activities, has a high level of vulnerability to disaster disruptions, thus requiring a planned and integrated mitigation system.
-The institutional characteristics of UNJANI, which has a strong discipline and organizational structure, have the potential to support the systematic implementation of disaster mitigation, but have not been widely studied academically.
+The institutional characteristics of UNJANI, which has a strong discipline and organisational structure, have the potential to support the systematic implementation of disaster mitigation, but have not been widely studied academically.

-Disaster mitigation studies in Indonesia are still dominated by community-based and local government-based approaches, while research that utilizes universities as the unit of analysis is relatively limited.
+Disaster mitigation studies in Indonesia are still dominated by community-based and local government-based approaches, while research that utilises universities as the unit of analysis is relatively limited.
 Although Indonesia has a national disaster management policy framework, the implementation of disaster mitigation at the higher education institution level still faces various challenges, both in terms of planning, institutional capacity, and resource capacity.

 The Head of the National Disaster Management Agency (BNPB) Regulation No. 4 of 2012 concerning Guidelines for Developing Disaster Management Plans in Higher Education mandates that each campus has a risk-based mitigation strategy.
 However, the implementation of this policy still faces challenges in its implementation at the operational level.
 A study by Kristian & Fajar Ikhsan (2024) shows that a top-down approach to mitigation planning is often ineffective without the active involvement of various stakeholders.
 Therefore, a more inclusive approach is needed, such as the Quadruple Helix model, which integrates academics, government, the private sector, and the campus academic community in disaster mitigation planning.
 This model has been proven to increase the effectiveness of disaster response by utilizing resources and technology more optimally (Aprillia, 2024; Yunas, 2021) .